Spirals-Team/test4repair-experiments/results/chart/13/jGenProg/readme.md

 Nb of EvoSuite Tests: 27

-Nb of Failing EvoSuite Tests: 27
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 21

 ## Patch 483 #  jGenProg+MinImpact With Seed 21

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.block.BorderArrangement : 444